dojo/docs/quickstart/internationalization/bi-directional-text.rst

 As of the 1.1 release, all Dijits, except for deprecated widgets, are Bi-Di capable.
 DojoX BiDi support varies.

-As of the 1.0 release, the following the widgets have limited Bi-Di support using the Tundra theme:
+As of the 1.0 release, the following widgets have limited Bi-Di support using the Tundra theme:

 * dijit.ColorPalette
 * dijit.Declaration